RUMgroup/Home/README.md

 - to encourage reproducibility through the sharing of R code

 For those new to R, we have developed a set of [Introduction to R notes](https://github.com/RUMgroup/introduction_2_R).

+The New R User subgroup communicates via Yammer.
+To be added to the Yammer group, and view group information and meeting details, sign up with your Manchester user account at https://www.yammer.com/manchester.ac.uk/.
+To be added to the blackboard organisational unit, please email Fran Hooley at frances.hooley@manchester.ac.uk